 - Investment in post-secondary education is an investment in the future.
 Every graduating senior should receive a publicly-funded advanced education that leads to a productive life--whether at a university, trade school, community college or skilled apprenticeship.
 Saddling our coming generation with crushing debt at the start of their adult lives puts tomorrow's leaders behind before they get started.
 Our kids deserve a chance.

-- We must shut off the private prison pipeline and end the detention of immigrants in for-profit prisons.
+- We must shut off the private prison pipeline and end the excessive detention of immigrants and people of color in for-profit prisons.
 "Guaranteed occupancy" contracts for the prison industry discourage restorative justice and invite exploitation.
-Incarceration should not be used to generate profits for investors or provide a cheap source of non-union labor for government projects.
+Incarceration should not be an income stream for investors or a cheap source of non-union labor for government projects.

 - We need sane policies to protect immigrants and all residents who are targets for hate.
 San Diego County is ground zero for the White House attack on immigrants, people of color, and the LGBTQI community.
 I oppose any attempt to use California's taxpayer-funded resources in the targeting of any group based on race, age, gender identity, ethnicity, ability, language, religion, or national origin.
 I will support new legislation to address the gap in the California Values Act so we can secure our state database from warrant-less access by federal authorities or their agents.